llupa/symfony-docs/bundles/override.rst

 The easiest way to "override" a bundle's routing is to never import it at all.
-Instead of importing a third-party bundle's routing, copy that routing file into your application, modify it, and import it instead.
+Instead of importing a third-party bundle's routing, copy that routing file into your application, modify it, and import your copy instead.

 Controllers
 -----------